 Follow up to: Not even wrong – easy stuff

-If you want to learn how people like me think, you should ask what do we think about life after death.
+If you want to learn how people like me (the sane people) think, you should ask what do we think about life after death.
 This is not because it’s a more important question than all other questions.
 It’s because the question is easy to answer, and easy even for a irrational person to understand.
 So, what do I believe about life after death?
 It doesn’t exist, and I’m about 99.9999% sure about that.
 I’ve said all this before.
 But I’m repeating all this because apparently it is a difficult concept for many people to understand.
 I find this odd.
 This should be easy.
 They keep asking, how do I know that life doesn’t go on after death.
 Well, I don’t.
 That’s the whole point.

 Suppose there’s a stranger who comes and tells you that there is something called the Great-Z. You haven’t heard anything about this Great-Z. You haven’t read anything about Great-Z. So you don’t know anything about Great-Z. You ask the stranger “Dude, what the hell is Great-Z?”
 The stranger raises his eyebrows.
 “Haven’t you heard about Great-Z?”
 You shake your head, “no”.

 He then explains what Great-Z is.
 Great-Z apparently is this great power source that can power a city for one year, and yet small enough that you can put it inside your pocket.
 It’s value is measured in billions.
 Now suppose this stranger tells you that if you give 2 billion dollars to him, he will get you one of those Great-Zs.
 You’re a billionaire, so you have the money.
 But would you just give him the money?
 If you do, that’d explain why you are not a billionaire.